I’m Brigid Hayward, the founder of Catalyst Matchmaking.

 In hindsight, I wonder if I had signed up to a matchmaking service, would my life have been different?
 At the time I didn’t realise what a valuable investment it could’ve been for me.
 Ironically, I didn’t think anyone could have better judgement on my love life than myself.

 Before I met Marcus, I started to host dinner parties for fun.
 I would invite single female friends and ask them to bring along a single male friend each – someone they could vouch for but didn’t fancy.
-I held three parties, as a result of which two couples are now married.
+I held three parties, as a result of which three couples are now married.